kubernetes-client/ruby/kubernetes/docs/AppsV1beta1Api.md

 body = Kubernetes::AppsV1beta1DeploymentRollback.new # AppsV1beta1DeploymentRollback |

 opts = {
+  dry_run: "dry_run_example", # String | When present, indicates that modifications should not be persisted.
+An invalid or unrecognized dryRun directive will result in an error response and no further processing of the request.
+Valid values are: - All: all dry run stages will be processed
+  include_uninitialized: true, # BOOLEAN | If IncludeUninitialized is specified, the object may be returned without completing initialization.
   pretty: "pretty_example" # String | If 'true', then the output is pretty printed.
 }